ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 The hemoglobin model in GBD 2019 serves as the underlying basis for both the anemia impairment model and iron deficiency risk factor model.
 The hemoglobin model output is an estimate of the year-, location-, age-, and sex-speciifc **continuous ensemble distribution of population hemoglobin concentration in grams per liter**.

 The hemoglobin distribution is estimated from a variety of sources reported as either anemia prevalence and/or mean and standard deviation hemoglobin concentration; altitude adjustments were made when appropriate and possible, although no smoking adjustments were performed.
 For data sources that *only* included pregnant women, data were crosswalked to the general population using MR-BRT such that pregnant women were matched to non-pregnant women in the same age and location group and the ratios of their hemoglobin concentrations were assessed.
-The resulting adjustment factor was 0.92 (95% CI: 0.86 - 0.98), such that the hemoglobin level of pregnant women is 0.92 times that of non-pregnant women.
+The resulting adjustment factor was 0.92 (95% CI: 0.86 - 0.98), such that the hemoglobin level of pregnant women is 0.92 times that of women in the general population.

 The hemoglobin distribution was modeled in three steps: